Men’s Health Gummies: What Manufacturing Gets Right (or Wrong)

 The high-load trap: when “more per serving” breaks gummy physics

-Many men’s gummy products aim to deliver a lot in a small number of pieces-often with a “one-a-day” or “two-a-day” positioning.
-The challenge is that gummies have a real ceiling for how much material they can carry before the structure starts to fail.
+Many men’s gummy products aim to deliver a lot in a small number of pieces—often with a “one-a-day” or “two-a-day” positioning.
+Here’s the catch: gummies have a real ceiling for how much material they can carry before the structure starts to fail.

 As payload climbs, you start fighting problems that don’t show up on a label mockup:

-The practical takeaway is simple: in men’s gummies, the real “hero metric” isn’t the longest ingredient list.
+The takeaway?
+Simple.
+In men’s gummies, the real “hero metric” isn’t the longest ingredient list.
 It’s the maximum stable payload per gram of gummy that still holds texture, appearance, and label claim across shelf life.

 The shelf-life KPI most people skip: water activity (Aw)